afrechtoasta/myPortfolio/manual.md

 ---
 # AI Statement

-- Grammarly was used to Spellcheck my work
+- Grammarly was used to spellcheck my work
 - ChatGPT was used to enhance my assignment, helping with outlining and organization.